Workplace Chemical Hazards & Heart Disease

 How do chemicals affect the heart?

-Reading the Safety Data Sheet for the chemicals you work with and understanding the hazards you are working with is an important step in prevention.
+Reading the Safety Data Sheet for the chemicals you work with and understanding the hazards you are working with is an important step in the prevention of cardiovascular disease.

 Chemical Solvents & Heart Disease